 - severe psychiatric condition (for example – psychotic episodes, severe clinic depression)

 More and more research shows that the most important aspect of the therapy and its effectiveness is the patient/client’s motivation and the relationship (rapport) – between the client and the therapist.

 Taking that into account – it feels less important whether you see each other in person or on the screen.
-The connection – so to say – is the most impactful factor.
+The connection – no pun intended – is the most impactful factor.

 Having said that – I do find it refreshing to see my online clients – OFFLINE – from time to time.
-In an ideal world, I would probably prefer to see them in person.
+In an ideal world, I would probably prefer to see them in person more often.
 It’s still a matter of personal preference more than it is a matter of effectiveness.

 If you feel I haven’t touched on something that you think is important – let me know in the comments.